Budget Preparation: 6 Key Steps

 Suppose that the monthly Payroll Expenses for January come up at $100 million, whereas the Budgeted ones are set at $90 million.
 Why did the variance occur?
 Was the budget set unreasonably low?
 Were there any extraordinary charges not considered in advance?

-With our course Financial Planning & Analysis: Building a Company’s Budget you will learn how to analyze variance in financial data, prepare a robust Master Budget, integrate financial models, and much more.
-This course will set you up with the skills you need to tackle real-world tasks as a true and tested financial analyst!
+To can start learning how budgeting and variance analysis work with our course FP&A: Building a Company’s Budget.
+Find out how to analyze data, prepare a robust Master Budget, integrate financial models, and much more.
+This comprehensive training will set you up with the skills you need to tackle real-world tasks as a true and tested financial analyst!